wp-plugins/3d-viewer-configurator/readme.txt

 == Changelog ==

+= 1.7 =
+- Bugfix in zoom mode.
+- Changed name to 3D Proukt Viewer.
+- New license system, Paypal integration.
+- Added language file for DE.

+Important: PRO version state is kept for future releases!
+Existing owners of a PRO version please contact
+<a href="mailto:info@visualtektur.de">info@visualtektur.de</a>
+to get a serial number.

 = 1.6 =
-Configuration data is now kept during update procedure (does not work for releases < 1.6, please backup manually)
+Configuration data is now kept during update procedure (does not work for releases < 1.6, please backup manually).

 = 1.5.2 =
-Minor readme modifications
+Minor readme modifications.

 = 1.5.1 =
-Updated readme, names, added link to example 3D data, added screenshots
+Updated readme, names, added link to example 3D data, added screenshots.

 = 1.5 =
-The zoom image now opens full screen
+The zoom image now opens full screen.

 = 1.4 =
-Now suitable for Wordpress 3.4
+Now suitable for Wordpress 3.4.

 = 1.3 =
 Now with SuperZOOM